I tried anomaly detection for industrial sensors with SKAB and time series foundation models

 How to Set Up PLC Real-Time Integration

-For the latency budget: PLC scan (1 Hz, 1,000 ms) → InfluxDB write + latest window retrieval (5–20 ms) → Chronos-2 28M multivariate inference (4 ms) → threshold judgment + notification (1–5 ms), bringing the entire inference pipeline to 10–30 ms. Even if the scan rate increases to 100 ms, Chronos-2 28M handles it fine; TimesFM 2.5 (1,832 ms) would not make it in time.
+The latency budget breaks down as: PLC scan (1 Hz, 1,000 ms) → InfluxDB write + latest window retrieval (5-20 ms) → Chronos-2 28M multivariate inference (4 ms) → threshold judgment + notification (1-5 ms), with the entire inference pipeline completing in 10-30 ms. Even if the scan cycle rises to 100 ms, Chronos-2 28M handles it fine; TimesFM 2.5 at 1,832 ms would not make it.

-Three-Layer Architecture Combined with SCADA / MES
+3-Tier Architecture Combined with SCADA / MES

 Summary